xcore/sc_spi/app_spi_loopback_demo/doc_quickstart/quickstart.rst

 #.
 Open xTIMEcomposer.
 #.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
 #.
-Locate the ``SPI Loopback Demo Application`` item in the xSOFTip pane on the bottom left of the window, and drag it into the Project Explorer window in the xTIMEcomposer.
+Locate the ``SPI Master/Slave Loopback Example Application`` item in the xSOFTip pane on the bottom left of the window, and drag it into the Project Explorer window in the xTIMEcomposer.
 #.
 This will also cause the modules on which this application depends to be imported as well.
 #.
 This application depends on:
     * module_spi_master